First-Order Context-Specific Likelihood Weighting in Hybrid Probabilistic Logic Programs: Inference in First-Order Programs

 where $\mathtt{V_1, \dots, V_k}$ are the logical variables that appear in the query.
 This allows the procedure to return the answer $\mathtt{\{V_1/t_1, \dots, V_k/t_k\}}$ when the body of goal $\mathtt{G_i}$ is empty after applying the resolution rules.
 This is just like the proof procedure for definite programs with logical variables \cite{poole2010artificial}.

-Secondly and more importantly, the procedure searches and collects all distributions defined for a RV in a global variable $\mathtt{Dst}$ before sampling values of the RV from the combined distribution.
+Secondly and more importantly, the procedure searches and collects all distributions defined for an RV in a global variable $\mathtt{Dst}$ before sampling values of the RV from the combined distribution obtained using the combining rules.
 This is as per the semantics of \dcplus programs, and in this way, the algorithm also exploits ICIs.

 The generation of residual evidence's weights is defined in Algorithm \ref{algorithm: generate residual weights}.

 \paragraph{\textbf{Dealing with Continuous RVs}} Till now, we have not talked about inference in programs with continuous RVs.
 Nevertheless, the notions discussed so far are sufficient to explain inference in such programs.
 Likelihood weighting naturally extends to continuous domains \cite{koller2009probabilistic}.
 We just need rules to resolve comparison atoms of the form $\mathtt{V_1 \diamond V_2}$ that appear in the body of clauses.
 These rules are already present in the proof procedure.